tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 The model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database with over hundreds of patient records at the New York Presbyterian Hospital.
 Covering 135 Categories of common and as well as rare yet important health conditions.
 From a total of 400 Symptoms. <br>

-Had to process Disease dataset to clean the noisy symptoms, UMLScode etc. LLM dataset processing required data seperation, sample addition.<br>
+Had to process Disease dataset to clean the noisy symptoms, UMLScode etc. <br>
+LLM dataset processing required data seperation, sample addition.<br>
-The scraping can be found in `scraper` folder.
-All final datasets can be found in `datasets` folder.
-All cleaning and processing found in `notebooks` folder.
+The scraping can be found in `scraper` folder. <br> All final datasets stored in `datasets` folder. <br> All cleaning and processing found in `notebooks` folder.
  <!-- files
 The massive NLP data were scraped with scraper/nlp_dataset_scraper.py and stored in scraper/quote-nlp-dataset-scraped.csv.
 I employed an effecient tracking management system for scrap of massive NLP data to prevent data loss.  -->